 • Course preferences - View or update your preferences

-• Equity schemes & scholarship - View or submit your applications
+• Equity schemes & scholarship - View or submit your application

-• Checklist - Track any outstanding documents or evidence
+• Checklist - Track any outstanding evidence or documentation

 • Additional Information - Find details on additional requirements for your courses